DigarSingh/IEEE-Website/README.md

 1. Connect your GitHub repository to Vercel
 2. Configure the build settings:
-   - Build Command: `npm run build`
+   - Build Command: `npm run build:vercel` (this command should be detected automatically)
-   - Output Directory: `frontend/.next`
+   - Output Directory: `frontend/.next` (this should be detected automatically)
+   - Install Command: `npm install && npm install --prefix frontend`
-3. Add the required environment variables
+3. Add the required environment variables directly in the Vercel dashboard
 4. Deploy!

 ### Build Process